sagefy/sagefy/docs/User-Stories.md

 - [x] As a learner to evaluate subjects I might add I want to view units in the subject.
 - [x] As a learner to stay motivated I want to see my progress in the subject.
 - [x] As a learner to feel in control of my learning I want to choose which unit to work on next.
-- [x] As a learner to learn I want to use a (non-assessment) card.
+- [x] As a learner to learn I want to use an unscored card.
-- [x] As a learner to learn I want to use an assessment type card.
+- [x] As a learner to learn I want to use a scored type card.
 - [ ] As a learner to stay motivated I want to remember which unit I'm currently working on.
 - [x] As a learner to stay motivated I want to see my progress in the unit as I work on cards.
 - [ ] As a learner to review my past I would like to see my previous responses for a given unit.